SHTOOLS/SHTOOLS/docs/index.md

 SHTOOLS is extremely versatile:

-* All standard normalizations of the spherical harmonic functions are supported (4&pi; normalized, Schmidt semi-normalized, orthonormalized, and unnormalized).
+* All standard normalizations of the spherical harmonic functions are supported: 4&pi; normalized, Schmidt semi-normalized, orthonormalized, and unnormalized.

-* Both real and complex spherical harmonics are supported.
+* Both real and complex spherical harmonics are supported, and one can choose to either use or exclude the Condon-Shortley phase factor of (-1)<sup>m</sup>.

 * Spherical harmonic transforms are calculated by exact quadrature rules using either the sampling theorem of *Driscoll and Healy* (1994) or Gauss-Legendre quadrature.

-* One can choose to use or exclude the Condon-Shortley phase factor of (-1)<sup>m</sup> with the associated Legendre functions.
+* The spherical harmonic transforms are fast and accurate to approximately degree 2800.

 * Localized multitaper spectral analyses and expansions of functions in localized Slepian bases are easily performed.

 * Standard operations on global gravitational and magnetic field data are supported.

 * The Fortran routines are OpenMP compatible and OpenMP thread-safe.

-* The spherical harmonic transforms are accurate to approximately degree 2800.

-* The routines are fast.
-Spherical harmonic transforms and reconstructions take on the order of 1 second for bandwidths close to 800 and about 30 seconds for bandwidths close to 2600.

 ## Installation